schoeberl/librelane/docs/source/usage/lvs/index.md

 1. A component (standard cell or macro) declared in the schematic is missing or different in the layout.

 The first two are the most common class of LVS error.
-In OpenLane, the affected nets are more often than not power nets.
+In LibreLane, the affected nets are more often than not power nets.

 These mismatches can occur either by user misconfiguration